Privacy Notice For Volunteers

 - information about medical or health conditions, including whether or not you have a disability for which the Charity needs to make reasonable adjustments;

-- details of your schedule (working days, working hours and details of when you are not available for work) and attendance at work;
+- details of your schedule (volunteering days, volunteering hours and details of when you are not available to volunteer);

 The Charity collects this information in a variety of ways.
 For example, data is collected through the application and recruitment process and during volunteer-related activities throughout the period of volunteering for us.

-In some cases, the Charity collects personal data about you from third parties, such as references supplied by former employers.
+In some cases, the Charity collects personal data about you from third parties, such as references supplied by former employers or from organisation that advertise volunteering vacancies.

-Data is stored in a range of different places, including in your personnel file, in the Charity’s CRM system and in other IT systems (including the Charity’s email system).
+Data is stored in a range of different places, including in the Charity’s CRM system and in other IT systems and paper records, which are kept secure and locked away (including the Charity’s email system).

 - Why Does The Charity Process Personal Data?